The majority of liquid waste from a distillery is stillage/ spent wash: the leftover liquid after a still run, mostly water.

 And of course it will depend on how big of a distillery it is, this example used a 500 gallon per day waste as example.
 Most treatment facilities should be able to handle 100 lb of BOD a day.

-Not all wastewater facilities will have a permitting process or little regulation.
+Not all wastewater facilities will have a permitting process.
 But, this information can be helpful to know in case they do start asking questions about what your distillery is putting down the drain!